AdobeDocs/campaign-web.en/help/v8/rn/e-release-notes.md

 ### Content fragments {#24-6-1}

-* You can now author, use, and save **visual fragments** to quickly assemble your emails and content templates.
+You can now author, use, and manage **visual** and **expression** fragments to quickly assemble your emails and content templates.
 A fragment is a prebuilt reusable component that can be referenced in multiple emails across Adobe Campaign for an improved and accelerated design process.
-[Learn more](../email/fragments.md)

-* You can now author, use, and manage **expression fragments** to quickly build personalized content.
-A fragment is a prebuilt reusable component that can be referenced in multiple contents across Adobe Campaign for an improved and accelerated design process.

 ### Seed lists {#24-6-2}